 For beginners, the Chrome extension is enough to validate product ideas without needing a Ph.D. in Amazonomics.

 At first glance, Viral Launch looks cheaper.
 Their lowest plan starts at $25/month.

 But that’s only for their Chrome extension, and that’s basically a tiny step up from searching the damn stuff yourself manually.
 Check it out:

 Until recently, Jungle Scout’s Web App and Chrome Extension were two separate deals.

 Those were dark times.

-Now, JS has finally seen the light and INCLUDES THE EXTENSION in their Basic Plan!
+Now, Jungle Scout has finally seen the light and INCLUDES THE CHROME EXTENSION in their Basic Plan!

-Viral Launch’s Beginner Plan is roughly equal in value to Jungle Scout’s Basic Plan, but JS’s is a bit cheaper, so Jungle Scout wins here.
+Viral Launch’s Beginner Plan is roughly equal in value to Jungle Scout’s Basic Plan, but Jungle Scout’s is a bit cheaper, so Jungle Scout wins here.
 I’ll cover all this in the pricing section, by the way (just setting the table here).